hcgoranson/CodeGenerationIssue/README.md

 This repo is a reproduction of an issue asked in [stackoverflow](https://stackoverflow.com/questions/70124385/spring-boot-fails-to-start-up-could-not-generate-cglib-subclass-of-class-basice?noredirect=1#comment123960530_70124385)

-**Issue**: The Spring Boot application fails to start up after moving for JDK11 to JDK17 due to `AopConfigException: attempted duplicate class definition`
+**Issue**: The Spring Boot application fails to start up after moving from JDK11 to JDK17 due to `AopConfigException: attempted duplicate class definition`

 ### How to reproduce with JDK 17